ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/staten-island/1914-02-06-The-New-York-Times-New-York-NY-p9.md

 source:  "newspapers.com"
 notes: >-

-  - Phoebe Hillyer (22 Jul 1834, Staten Island NY to 05 Feb 1914, New York City NY).
+  - Phoebe Anna "Annie" Hillyer (22 Jul 1834, Staten Island NY to 05 Feb 1914, New York City NY).
 ---

 HILLYER.—Thursday, Feb.
 5, 1914, suddenly, Phoebe A., Wife of James A. Hillyer, in her 80th year.
 Funeral services at Trinity Church, Prospect St., West New Brighton, on Saturday, at 3 P. M.